 On the other hand, if every email you send out is a blatant pitch to purchase your products, then the unsubscribe rates is likely to skyrocket.

-Instead, why not involve some subtle selling techniques where you offer great value to your readers but tie it in with your main product.
+Instead, why not involve some subtle selling techniques where you offer great value to your readers but tie it in with your primary product.

 For CFD & Forex companies, one of the best solutions is to provide some video training on say MT4 tips and tricks.
-This allows your viewers to get involved with your MetaTrader 4 platform, see how you apply various techniques and will likely motivate them to take action and open a live trading account.
-If they are already live, then this type of informative video will likely build their confidence, leading to higher trading volumes.
+This allows your viewers to get involved with your MetaTrader 4 platform.
+They can see how you apply various techniques on the platform.
+In turn, they will likely take action and open a live trading account.
+If they are already live, this type of informative video will lead to higher trading volumes.

 3 – What about email fatigue?

 Another point to consider is email fatigue.
-This is simply when you are emailing your list too frequently and they respond by lower open rates and more often than not, unsubscribes.
+Email fatigue is when you are emailing your list too frequently.
+The result will be lower open rates and higher unsubscribes.

 How to avoid email fatigue with Marketing Automation

-Using the power of Marketing Automation, you can segment your list by running a report on those who have visited the Silver page on your website in the last 12 months.
-This small qualifying criteria will put the odds well and truly in your favour in terms of open rates and interest levels.
+Using the power of Marketing Automation, you can segment your list.
+Run a report on those who have visited the Silver page on your website in the last 12 months.
+This small qualifying criterion will put the odds well and truly in your favour regarding open rates and interest levels.

-Another example, which we see all too frequently, is emailing your Australian email list, with contacts in all states, about an up coming live seminar in say Sydney.
+Another example is emailing your Australian email list about an upcoming live seminar in Sydney.

-Clearly those people based in Perth are unlikely to attend.
-As a result, running a state based segment in Eloqua or your marketing automation platform, will allow you to resonate with those on your list who can actually attend the live event.
+Clearly, those people based in Perth are not going to attend.
+As a result, running a state-based segment in your marketing automation platform is essential.
+Your message will resonate with those in the local area.

 4 – How frequently can you commit to offering great value?

-Initially, start by emailing your list as frequently as you know you can commit to as a company, which could be weekly, fortnightly or monthly.
+Initially, start by emailing your list as frequently as you know you can commit to as a company.
+This could be weekly, fortnightly or monthly.
 Then monitor your open rates and unsubscribes and adjust accordingly.

-A high number of unsubscribes usually means you are not offering value to your target audience and most likely are sending emails too frequently.
+A high number of unsubscribes means you are not offering value to your target audience.
+You need to cut back on your send rate.

-Sit down with your team and decide the frequency with which you can create new content which offers excellent value to your email list.
-If your team can create a daily Forex report or a daily stock market report, then put a solid process in place to make that happen.
+Sit down with your team and decide how frequently you can create brilliant content.
+If your team can create a daily Forex report or a daily stock market report, then put a process in place to make it happen.